regev-lab/splicing-interpretable-distillation/README.md

 git lfs pull
 ```

-Alternatively, if you do not wish to install Git LFS, you can clone the repository as follows
+Alternatively, if you do not wish to install Git LFS, you can clone the repository using
 ```bash
 git clone https://github.com/regev-lab/splicing-interpretable-distillation.git
 cd splicing-interpretable-distillation
 ```
-and then manually download the first two files from [Github](https://github.com/regev-lab/splicing-interpretable-distillation/tree/main/data/methylation) into the `data/methylation/` folder.
+and then manually download the first two files from [here](https://github.com/regev-lab/splicing-interpretable-distillation/tree/main/data/methylation) into the `data/methylation/` folder and the `distillation_train.csv.gz` file from [here](https://github.com/regev-lab/splicing-interpretable-distillation/tree/main/distillation/data) into the `distillation/data/` folder.

 ### Python Dependencies